 Staff have a professional responsibility to share information with other agencies in order to safeguard children.
 The Data Protection Act 1998 should not be a barrier to sharing of information where failure to do so would result in a child being placed at risk of harm.

-Further guidance can be found by visiting Nottingham Safeguarding Children Partnership: https://www.nottinghamcity.gov.uk/ncscp
+Further guidance can be found by visiting Nottingham Safeguarding Children Partnership website: Safeguarding Children Partnership - Nottingham City Council

 Information Sharing